Denner25/se_project_aroundtheus/README.md

 ## Plan on improving the project

 - To add smooth transitions to the add button's border size at the different breakpoints using the transform scale property.
-- To add more interactivity upon acquiring the new JavaScript skills from the next sprint.
+- To add more interactivity and expand user features upon acquiring the new JavaScript skills from the next sprint.

 ## GitHub Pages